Due to inclement weather

 Adopt-A-Building

-The village is a community of 19th century structures that range from the inspirational St. Thomas Methodist Episcopal Church to the original Woodside Train Station.
-Other buildings spread throughout the beautifully landscaped village are the fully-stocked Reed General Store, the still active Johnson Blacksmith and Wheelwright Shop, the cozy Carney Farmhouse with its operational country kitchen, and the Mill Lane School House that showcases the simple but effective education provided for children in rural communities.
+The Museum's historic village is a community known as "Loockerman Landing" and it is home to several fully restored 19th century buildings containing period artifacts and associated displays.
+The buildings include the inspirational St. Thomas Methodist Episcopal Church, the multi-functional Woodside Train Station the fully-stocked Reed General Store, the Gourley Barbershop, the still active Johnson Blacksmith and Wheelwright Shop, the cozy Carney Farmhouse with its operational summer kitchen, and the Mill Lane Schoolhouse which showcases the simple but effective education provided for children in rural communities.
+The Grist Mill is a period reproduction showcasing houses 19th century milling equipment.

-While each of these buildings serve as a present-day nostalgic reminder of a less-complicated past, you can help us ensure that they are preserved so that future generations can celebrate Delaware’s past as well as appreciate the challenges and pleasures of rural life as represented in our historic Delaware village.
-Your financial support will ensure that the epic story of our Delaware forebearers resonates today and into the future with all who visit our magnificent museum and village.
+While each of these buildings serve as a present-day nostalgic reminder of a less-complicated past, you can help us ensure that they are preserved for future generations.
+Please help us in celebrating the unique past of the First State's heritage, as represented in our historic museum village.

 Share by: